Tragic wedding: bride dies hit by drunk driver and groom is injured

 According to the authorities, It all happened at night on April 28, in South Carolina, United States.
 At that time, the married couple were leaving the reception when a 25-year-old woman, who was driving another car, hit the golf cart in which they were going.

-The preliminary report would have shown that the young woman who was driving was drunk at a speed of approximately 100 kilometers per hour.
+The preliminary report would have shown that the young woman was driving drunk at a speed of approximately 100 kilometers per hour.

 As a result, Miller, 34, died almost immediately.
 On her side, Hutchinson is in critical condition at a nearby hospital because he suffered a severe brain injury.